gunony/ML_Book_Valuations/README.md

 - "book_format" audio book or paper book
 - "audio 0 book 1" audio = 0 / book = 1

-Book_Valuation_Dataset.ipynb : This notebook, relating to the first part of the project, creates the file that will be used for machine learning (part 2) : 'Books_Final.csv'.
+Book_Valuation_Dataset.ipynb : This notebook, relating to the first part of the project, creates the data used for machine learning (part 2).

 Book_Valuation_MachineLearning.ipynb : This notebook is the Machine learning part of the project.
 IN PROGRESS !!!